seifhassine/REasy/readme.md

 <br>

 - **UVAR File Editing:**
-  View and fully modify UVAR files.
+  - View and fully modify UVAR files.
 Hashing and mapping are taken care of automatically.

-- **RSZ File Viewing and Editing:**
-  User, PFB and SCN files are supported with advanced editing.

-- **Flexible Variable Management:**
   - Add new variables with automatic naming that preserves numeric formatting (e.g. "Location47_031" followed by "Location47_032").
   This allows you to add new flags to RE4R for example (which was not possible with existing tools).
   - Deletion of variables is also supported.

+- **RSZ File Viewing and Editing:**
+  - User, PFB and SCN files are supported with advanced editing.
+  - GameObjects and Array Elements are fully serializaible into JSON.
+  - You can export and import GameObjects in RSZ files through REasy using the Template Manager.
+Exported GameObjects can be found in the "templates" directory in plaintext (JSON).

 - **Search Functionality:**
   Search all files across directories for: